Transfer an environmental authority

 The most important part of the transfer application is to demonstrate that the proposed new holder of the EA is registered as a suitable operator.
 This is because an EA transfer application can only be refused if the proposed holder is not a registered suitable operator.

-Where all or part of the operation is being transferred, the new holder may wish to apply in advance for registration as a suitable operator by completing the form Application to be a registered suitable operator (ESR/2015/1771) (DOCX, 132KB) and submitting it to the Department of Environment and Science (DES), using the details supplied on the form.
+Where all or part of the operation is being transferred, the new holder may wish to apply in advance for registration as a suitable operator by completing the form Application to be a registered suitable operator (ESR/2015/1771) (DOCX, 132KB) and submitting it to the Department of Environment, Science and Innovation, using the details supplied on the form.
 This application can also be included with the transfer application.

 Inform land owners of transfer